 “You never get a second chance to make a first impression,” wrote American humorist and entertainer, Will Rogers.
-First impressions don’t just apply to face-to-face interactions, but also to every aspect of the online world, starting from when you create a website all the way down to your social media presence.
+First impressions don’t just apply to face-to-face interactions, but also to every aspect of the online world, starting from when you create a website all the way down to your marketing strategies.
 When it comes to Instagram, your bio is the one place to truly control how you’re perceived by your potential clients.

 In addition to initial judgments, a good Instagram bio also determines if visitors will click the ‘follow’ button and potentially convert to customers, or simply just leave your profile page and never return.
+This is even more important on your Instagram Business Account page.
 So, with just 150 characters to use, it’s important to make every word (or emoji) count.
 Providing a memorable description and introducing your products and services are just the beginning of it.

 Starting in the ‘Edit Profile’ section, here are some useful tips to help your company’s best and brightest face shine through – from your profile picture to links, hashtags, CTAs and the many other elements that make up a good Instagram bio: